 Whenever mundane reality clogs my thoughts, invades the realm of the senses, shrinks me and shakes the tranquility of my mind, I gear up to travel to new places if time and situation permit or else I just open an unread book.
 Both of them comfortably take me afar from the present.
 And then, I find myself all charged up again like a phoenix.
 Books and travel, two of my favorite companions in life merge into one whenever I visit a library – the storehouse of thousands of years of knowledge.

 206 nations; 306 events in 28 sports; 11000 participants and one unique flame representing the spirit of all.
 You got it right.
 I am talking about the Olympics.
 Now, when the game is on, some of you might be coming back home to watch your favorite games or athletes in the Olympics, while some of you are tracking the counts for medals for your country and some like me, is loving the whole atmosphere that it creates.
 The very spirit of togetherness and friendship among nations and fellow athletes even on the stage of the competition is a precious gift of the Olympics, I believe.
 Beyond winning and losing, it ignites a flame in all to remain fit, healthy and inspires to thrive for one’s best.
-Today, I would like to tell you my experience of visiting the Olympic Museum (the museum is the largest archive of the Olympic Games in the world) in Lausanne, Switzerland.
-Beautiful Lausanne is also the headquarter of the International Olympic Committee (IOC).
+Today, I would like to tell you about my experience of visiting the Olympic Museum, which is the largest archive of the Olympic Games in the world.
+Visiting this museum is one of the best things to do in Lausanne, the Olympic capital and the headquarter of the International Olympic Committee (IOC).